 - potential procurement approaches.

-Submissions are due by 2pm, 4 April 2017 (Australian Capital Territory Local Time).
+Submissions were due by Tuesday 4 April 2017 (Australian Capital Territory Local Time).

-The RFI is available at the AusTender website and through the Digital Market Place.
+Information on the RFI is available at the AusTender website.

 What happens next?